Map Collections at UCD and on the Web: Maps with Contours

 Sample image of Discovery contour layer data in Irish Grid projection overlaid on Discovery mapping from MapGenie.
 Resolution: Contours: vertical interval of 10m.

-Discovery and Contour Data is available in vector format.
-Please download and complete the application form OSI Mapping Request Form - Discovery Vector and Contour Vector Tiles.
+Discovery Base Mapping Data and Discovery Contour Data is available in vector format.
+Please complete and submit the application form OSi Mapping Request Form: Discovery Vector and Contour Vector Tiles to request this data.

 Discovery Tiles Index

 Discovery Series data at 1:50,000 scale is available in vector format in Irish Grid projection for the Republic of Ireland.